benrrr/Barcode-Reader/README.md

 # Barcode Reader

-OpenCV program designed to find, extract, correct orientation and read a barcode from an image.
+The goal of this project was to design an OpenCV program to find, extract, correct orientation and read a barcode from an image.

 This was completed in a team of 3 inlcuding myself, Robert Vaughan and Mohamad Zabad.
 Much of my research and development process was documented [here](https://2284benryan.blogspot.com/ "https://2284benryan.blogspot.com/").